 Does managed IT include cybersecurity?

 It includes basic security: antivirus, firewalls, patching, email filtering, and multi-factor authentication.
-It does not include advanced threat detection, penetration testing, or incident response planning unless you pay for advanced tiers or add-ons.
+It doesn’t include advanced threat detection, penetration testing, or incident response planning unless you pay for advanced tiers or add-ons.
 Don’t assume “managed IT” means “protected from hackers.”
 It means you have a competent baseline.
 Protecting yourself from serious threats requires additional investment.

 How do I know if I’m overpaying my current MSP?